axelarnetwork/axelar-cgp-stellar/contracts/stellar-interchain-token-service/INTEGRATION.md

 - Stellar ITS has no Factory contract.
 Functionality such as deploying token contracts, registering canonical tokens, and computing token IDs and deployment salts is handled directly by the ITS contract.
 - Flow limit is tracked and enforced by the ITS contract directly rather than by individual Token Managers.
-- Transfer functionality (mint/burn or lock/unlock of tokens) is handled directly by the ITS contract rather than Token Handler contracts.

 ### Authorization